On the composable security of weak coin flipping: Abstract

 \section{Abstract}

 Weak coin flipping is a cryptographic primitive in which two mutually distrustful parties generate a shared random bit to agree on a winner via remote communication.
-While a stand-alone secure weak coin flipping protocol can be constructed from noiseless communication channels, its composability has not been explored.
-In this work, we demonstrate that no weak coin flipping protocol can be abstracted into a black box resource with composable security.
-Despite this, we also establish the overall stand-alone security of weak coin flipping protocols under sequential composition.
+While a stand-alone secure weak coin flipping protocol can be constructed from noiseless quantum communication channels, its composability remains unexplored.
+In this work, we demonstrate that no weak coin flipping protocol can be abstracted as a simple black-box resource with composable security.
+Despite this, we also establish the overall stand-alone security of quantum weak coin flipping protocols under composition in sequential order.